clemlesne/blue-agent/README.md

 > Supports `amd64`, `arm` and `arm64`

+## Agent Version

+This image will automatically pull and install the latest Azure DevOps version at startup.

 ### Support
 If you need help or found a bug, please feel free to open an issue on the [emberstack/docker-azure-pipelines-agent](https://github.com/emberstack/docker-azure-pipelines-agent) GitHub project.